Minerx117/ccminer8.21r9-lyra2z330/README.md

 # ccminer

-Based on Christian Buchner's &amp; Christian H.'s CUDA project based on the Fork by tpruvot@github with X14,X15,X17,WHIRL,Blake256 and LYRA2 support , and some others, check the [README.txt](README.txt)
-Reforked and optimized by sp-hash@github and KlausT@github
+Based on Christian Buchner's &amp; Christian H.'s CUDA project based on the Fork by tpruvot@github with LYRA2Z330 support , and some others, check the [README.txt](README.txt) Reforked and optimized by sp-hash@github and KlausT@github

 * KlausT: